A Christmas Carol (1997 film)

 A Christmas Carol is a 1997 American animated musical film version of the 1843 novella of the same name by Charles Dickens produced by DIC Productions, L.P. and distributed by 20th Century Fox Home Entertainment.
 It features eight original songs and stars the voice talents of Tim Curry, Whoopi Goldberg, Ed Asner, and Michael York.
 The film also features additional material such as Scrooge's pet bulldog, Debit.

-The film is nowadays a property of WildBrain, which holds the rights to the DIC Movie Toons, as well as most of DIC's library.

 Songs for the film were written by Megan Cavallari and David Goldsmith.
 The score was written by Megan Cavallari and John Campbell.